Is Assessment Ready to Move Beyond Standardized Tests? These MIT Researchers Think So.

 The MIT Teaching Systems Lab (TSL) has been pursuing this body of work for about two years, Rosenheck adds, but only dubbed it “playful assessment” in the last year.
 In that time, they’ve pursued a few distinct strands of this work, including the development of a playful activity to help teachers build better rubrics and the implementation of a pilot for playful assessment in schools—which EdSurge got to see first-hand.

-If you want to try this out in class you can download the material here: MetaRubric Sheets, MetaRubricCards, Below is an example of how you can track the your students progress using the LMS itslearning.
+If you want to try this out in class you can download the material here: MetaRubric Sheets, MetaRubricCards, Below is an example of how you can track your students’ progress using the LMS itslearning.